Child's Pose Stretch

 Follow these step-by-step instructions to perform Child's Pose Stretch with proper form and technique.

-Start on your hands and knees with your wrists aligned under your shoulders and knees under your hips.
+Begin on your hands and knees with your wrists under your shoulders and knees under your hips.

-Hold this position, feeling the stretch in your lower back and thighs, and breathe deeply.
+Hold this position, feeling a gentle stretch in your hips, lower back, and shoulders.

 Secondary Muscles